sykefi/feo-aapa/README.md

 # Aapa mire wetness index retrieval with Sentinelhub Batch statistical API

-Data preparation tools for article
+This repository contains data preparation tools for article

-*Jussila et. al. (2023)*: _Quantifying wetness variation in aapa mires with Sentinel-2: towards improved monitoring of an EU priority habitat_
+*Jussila et. al. (2023)*: _Quantifying wetness variability in aapa mires with Sentinel-2: towards improved monitoring of an EU priority habitat_

-Monitoring wetness variation and drought response of boreal aapa mires with Sentinel 2 optical satellite imagery

-Demonstration of retrieving zonal statistics of Sentinel-2 MSI L2 indexes using [Sentinel-hub Batch Statistical API](https://docs.sentinel-hub.com/api/latest/api/batch-statistical/)
+Following is a demonstration of retrieving zonal statistics of Sentinel-2 MSI L2 indexes using [Sentinel-hub Batch Statistical API](https://docs.sentinel-hub.com/api/latest/api/batch-statistical/)

 # Goals

-Retrieve regional statistics as time-series for a set of aapa-mires over northern Finland for years 2017-2020.
-Results include output from 2 surface type classification algorithms and selected reflectance bands.
+Retrieve regional statistics as time-series for a set of boreal aapa mires over northern Finland for years 2017-2020.
+Results include output from 2 surface type classification algorithms and statistics of selected reflectance bands to indicate wetness in mires.

-As available cloud masking algorithms are not optimal with regards to cloud shadows, we need cloud coverage percentage of extended boundingbox of each AOI to filter out cases where AOI may be affected by cloud shadow artifact.
+As available cloud masking algorithms are not optimal with regards to cloud shadows, cloud coverage percentage of extended boundingbox of each AOI is needed to filter out cases where AOI may be affected by cloud shadow artifact.

-# Preprocessing of the aapa-mire gis dataset
+# Preprocessing of the aapa mire gis dataset

 ## Coordinate systems
 Sentinelhub does not support Finnish national system  ETRS89 / TM35FIN(E,N)(EPSG:307).
 For this study we have selected WGS 84 / UTM zone 35N  (EPSG:32635) as the default crs.